meta103/OllieTheSpot/README.md

 - see my favorites spots
 - see my reviews
 - upload profile image from your device
-- list of events created by the user
+- list of my favorite spots
-- list events the user is attending
+- list of people in the spot

 Geo Location:
 - add geolocation when creating a new spot
 - show spots in a map

 Homepage
-- ...
+- show a map of spots locations
+- search bar of locations

 ## ROUTES: